 Some people come that way.
 Others come in a different way — they’ve had problems, they feel the love of God has helped them, very often an illness.
 They’ve been comforted, they’ve been helped, or miraculously healed, and they see the hand of God.
 Everyone’s different.
 As pastors we have to learn to love people, to befriend people, and everyone’s different.
 There’s no uniform way of going about things.

-But we have to pray that… I found it very helpful as a pastor when I was visiting a parish, the home of a parish, to have a brief word of prayer before knocking on each new door — that somehow God will take over and I didn’t know what to say…would God just say whatever he wanted to say.
+But we have to pray… I found it helpful as a pastor when I was visiting a parish, the home of a parish, to have a brief word of prayer before knocking on each new door — that somehow God will take over and I didn’t know what to say…would God just say whatever he wanted to say.
 You just relax, you try to love your people, to enter into their joys and sorrows and interests and family life.
-And yet within that situation try and help them to an understanding of God.
+And yet within that situation try to help them to an understanding of God.